Master of Music in Musicology

 M.M. in Musicology Admission

-Applicants are expected to have educational backgrounds equivalent to the B.A. or B.M. in musicology from KU.
-Applicants are expected to have a reading knowledge of German, French, Italian, or Spanish.
+Applicants are expected to have educational backgrounds equivalent to the B.A. or B.M. from KU or another accredited university.
+Applicants are expected to have a reading knowledge of German, French, Italian, Spanish, or any other foreign language approved by the department.
 A language deficiency may be satisfied after entrance into the program.
 Proficiency at the piano is encouraged.
 Applicants must submit samples of original scholarly writing.
 In addition to the required course work, students are encouraged to continue study of performance or composition.

 Graduate Admission to the School of Music